 - Free tools, and the competition.
 When you’re doing this sort of homework, you’ll also want to get a feel for how your competition is doing with their own SEO.
 There are a variety of ways to do this, and you could spend hours just trying to find a few reliable sources.
 Let me save you some time.
-Two of my favorites are: compete.com and quantcast.com.
+One of my favorites is quantcast.com.
 And, seobook.com has a huge list of tools you can use that’ll nearly make your head spin.

 - Where are your reviews coming from?
 Now that every patient you’ve ever had can be your biggest fan or loudest detractor, monitoring the web for these voices is critical.
 You’ve got to know what is being said about you, and where it’s being said.
 By tracking the biggest review sites like Google, Yahoo, and Facebook, you’ll be ahead of most offices, and to really be on top of your game, you’ll want to also spend time on directories like Citysearch, DexKnows, YellowPages, RateMDs, Wellness and Dr. Oogle.
 So, how do you measure up?
 Ideally, you’ll want to have a presence across all of these sites so you can expand your marketing reach across the web review ecosystem.